 “I was headed nowhere and don’t know what I’d have done,” he said.
 “Whatever success I’ve had, I owe it to that Dean and the school.”

 His success, of course, is the stuff of legend.
-As one of the country’s premiere sports writers over the last 60 years, mostly for The Star-Ledger, Izenberg has had a front-row seat to history and brought us along with him, using his incisive style and trademark wit to reveal the people behind the headlines, hold the powerful to account, and tackle racial injustice and other pressing issues of the day.
+As one of the country’s premier sports writers over the last 60 years, mostly for The Star-Ledger, Izenberg has had a front-row seat to history and brought us along with him, using his incisive style and trademark wit to reveal the people behind the headlines, hold the powerful to account, and tackle racial injustice and other pressing issues of the day.

 It wasn’t comfortable or safe for an interracial couple to walk down the streets of Newark after the riots.